ghoneycutt/puppet-module-ssh/README.md

 # Compatibility

-This module has been tested to work on the following systems with Puppet versions v3, v3 with future parser, and v4 with Ruby versions 1.8.7 (Puppet v3 only), 1.9.3, 2.0.0 and 2.1.9.
-See .travis.yml for the exact matrix.
+This module has been tested to work on the following systems with the latest Puppet v3, v3 with future parser, last few releases of v4 and Puppet v5.
+See .travis.yml for the exact matrix of supported Puppet and ruby versions.

  * Debian 7
  * EL 5